Permafrost/Tundra/README.md

   * Inputs:
     * `$list` is a list to be compacted.
+    * `$recurse?` is an optional boolean indicating if embedded IData documents and IData[] document lists should also be compacted.
+Defaults to false.

   * Outputs:
     * `$list` is the given list with all null items removed.